 It’s Not Always About Taxes

-A closer look at Gandolfini’s estate, however, reveals that his probate estate was only one small piece to the puzzle.
+A closer look at James Gandolfini’s estate, however, reveals that his probate estate was only one small piece to the puzzle.
 His will references that he made “other provisions” for his second wife, Deborah Lin.
 His will also references that he did not provide a specific share to his son Michael because he had made other provisions for him.
 Those “other provisions” were life insurance proceeds amounting to 7 million dollars.
 That trust was established as part of Gandolfini’s divorce settlement from his first marriage.

-Lastly, Gandolfini’s probate estate was listed as not exceeding 10 million dollars.
+Lastly, the probate portion of James Gandolfini’s estate was listed as not exceeding 10 million dollars.
 This accounts for only one-seventh of the estimated 70 million dollar estate.
 This means that non-probate transfers account for the other 60 million dollars.
 While it is unclear what the remainder of his estate plan looked like, the point is that not all estate plans are tax-motivated.
 Gandolfini likely was balancing competing interests and emotions of having a blended family.
 It is clear he wished to provide for his sisters in addition to his spouse, his daughter from his second marriage, and his son from his first marriage.
 Just as lives can get messy, estate plans can become complicated when accounting for these various factors.

 3 Ways an Estate Planning Attorney Can Help You